Cottage | 2 bedrooms | sleeps 6

 |Further details indoors|

-All heating, power, bed linen and towels included.
-Cot on request.
+All fuel, heating, power, bed linen and towels included.
+Cot and high chair available on request.
+Sofa bed for additional sleeping.
+One small well behaved dog.

 The Heart of England/Peak District